goland10/multi-cloud-k8s/aws/README.md

 **Before running the workflow you must configure an appropriate tfvars file, adhere to the naming convention and placing it in the `envs` directory.**

-Settings in the `Run workflow` menu will overide tfvars files.
+Settings in the `Run workflow` menu will override tfvars files.

 ---